NBA Rumors: Pau Gasol Nearing Agreement To Return To La Liga’s Barcelona

 Six-time NBA All-Star and two-time NBA champion Pau Gasol’s recent comeback attempt with the Portland Trail Blazers may not have gone according to plan, but the 40-year-old is nonetheless reportedly targeting a return to the hardwood.
-According to Eurohoops‘ Nikos Varlas, Gasol is nearing a one-year deal with Barceonla of La Liga ACB in his native Spain, with whom he launched his professional career more than two decades ago.
+According to Eurohoops‘ Nikos Varlas, Gasol is nearing a one-year deal with Barcelona of La Liga ACB in his native Spain, with whom he launched his professional career more than two decades ago.

 Varlas is reporting that a contract between the parties should be finalized later this summer.
 Gasol’s basketball journey originally began with Barcelona’s junior program when he was just 16 years old, after which he spent three years with the senior club from 1998 to 2001 before making the jump to the NBA.